Keila-Camarillo/zillow_project/README.md

 * 'Year' was found to have a correlation with 'Property Value'
 * 'Orange County' were found to a moderate correlation with 'Property Value'
 * 'Ventura County' having a weak significant correlation with 'Property Value'
-* 'Two Bedrooms" and 'One Bathroom' were not found to be drivers of 'Property Value'

 # Recommendations
 * To increase the model performance an additional feature